Patrick Anthony

 -

-Unearthed: Science and Environment across Mineral Frontiers is forthcoming in the History of Science series with University of Chicago Press (Spring 2026).
+Unearthed: Science and Environment Across Mineral Frontiers (University of Chicago Press, 2026).

 -